Stuyk/ramblings/README.md

 - [Economically Rigged](./economically-rigged.md) - A simple guide to your wealth inequality.
 - [Job Loss Shockwave](./job-loss-shockwave.md) - A job loss shockwave.
+- [Financial Freedom is Simple](./financial-freedom-is-simple.md) - A guide to financial freedom.

 ## Growth